reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 * **Cors** - We will use this library for CORS (Cross-Origin Resource Sharing) configuration between the backend and the frontend server.
 * **Multer** - It is a Node.js middleware used for handling `multipart/form-data`, which is primarily used for uploading files.
 * **Pg** - It is a non-blocking PostgreSQL client for Node.js.
-* **Sequelize** - This is a modern TypeScript and Node.js ORM for various databases like Oracle, Postgres, MySQL, MariaDB, SQLite and SQL Server.
+* **Sequelize** - This is a modern TypeScript and Node.js ORM for various databases like Oracle, Postgres, MySQL, MariaDB, SQLite, and SQL Server.
 * **Fast-csv** - We will use this library for parsing and formatting CSVs or any other delimited value file in Node.js.
 * **Json2csv** - We will use this library to convert JSON into CSV with column titles and proper line endings.

 Now, we will create a server folder and add all our code within that directory.

 Next, we need to define the frontend React client.
-So we will create another directory to host our frontend.
+So we will create another directory to host our frontend:

 ```bash
 npx create-react-app client